$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

-being the correction factor for the yet to be measured branching ratios.
-In going from \eqref{eq:ACPapprox} to \eqref{eq:ACPexplicit} we have used the fact that the imaginary part of $C_8^{\rm SM}$, which contains the CKM prefactors, is negligible with respect to the values \eqref{eq:NC8}.
+where the difference between $\rho_0$ and $\omega$ due to mass and decay constants is negligible compared to the estimated uncertainty of about $50\%$ (to be discussed further below).
+In going from \eqref{eq:ACPapprox} to \eqref{eq:ACPexplicit} we have used the fact that the imaginary part of $C_8^{\textrm{SM}}$, which contains the CKM prefactors, is negligible with respect to the values \eqref{eq:NC8}.
 For the charged transitions we get